 with tourists it is still unspoiled.
 Visit outside of July

 and August to enjoy it at its best.

-This is the most stunning of all the beaches on Kefalonia but not for children as the sea-bed slopes quickly down making wading and splashing in the shallows dangerous for little ones.
+This is the most stunning of all the beaches on Kefalonia but not for children as the sea-bed slopes downwards quite steeply, making wading and splashing in the shallows dangerous for little ones.

 Despite there being a little snack kiosk on the beach rather bring food and water with you as it often seems to be closed for long periods for no fathomable reason.
 When it does open they charge enough to make up for their loss of sales when closed.